WilliamRagstad/mini-lang/README.md

 If you think something is bad about the `mini` language or the article series written about it, please **help in any way to make it better** instead of just complaining about it.

 For information about how to go about submitting bug reports or pull requests, please see the project's [Contribution Guidelines](https://github.com/WilliamRagstad/mini-lang/blob/main/CONTRIBUTING.md).

+## License
+This project is licensed under the [MIT license](https://github.com/WilliamRagstad/mini-lang/blob/main/LICENSE).
+The source code is available on [GitHub](https://github.com/WilliamRagstad/mini-lang).
+To modify the code, please fork the project and experiment with the language.
+Expanding on the language is highly encouraged.
+If you have any suggestions, please open an issue or pull request.